A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 While dynamic models account for complex tire-slip mechanics, the kinematic approach fused with GNSS updates has been proven to maintain decimeter-level accuracy ($<15$ cm) in dynamic environments \cite{Albarakati2022Experimental}.
 Furthermore, recent experimental comparisons demonstrate that EKF fusion using this modeling approach can improve localization accuracy by approximately 32\% compared to raw sensor data \cite{Li2025Adaptive}, therefore it's selected for achieving the 1-2 cm target accuracy when combined with RTK corrections.

-The system control inputs are the longitudinal acceleration $a$ and the steering angle $\delta$, and the measurement outputs are the GNSS coordinates $(x, y)$, the magnetometer heading angle $\theta$, the vehicle speed $v$ (median of rear wheel speeds), and the IMU angular velocity $\omega$, as shown in Figure \ref{tricycle}.
+The control system outputs are the longitudinal acceleration $a$ and the steering angle $\alpha$, and the inputs are the GNSS coordinates $(x, y)$, the magnetometer heading angle $\theta$, the vehicle speed $v$ (median of rear wheel speeds), and the IMU angular velocity $\omega$, as shown in Figure \ref{tricycle}.

 To model the system, it is required to represent a linear system using a propagation model (equation \ref{propagation model}) and a measuring model (equation \ref{Measuring model}).